Composing in the Wilderness 2018: Arctic Adventure

 - August 9 - Composing and packing in the first half of the day.
 Fly out of Bettles later in the day and depart (or extend trip as desired).

-- TBD - Compositions due.
+- October 8 - Compositions due.
 Composers will have a couple months at least.

-- TBD - Premiere performance.
-We think the performance will happen sometime between October and April.
-Hopefully we'll have more solid information on this soon.
-Federal Hall has already agreed to work with us and the space is a wonderful concert venue.
+- November 16 - Premiere performance in New York City at Federal Hall.
+This space is a wonderful concert venue.
 See the video below for a performance we did there last year.

 WHO ARE THE PERFORMERS?